Black Lightning recap: 'Black Jesus: The Book of Crucifixion'

 It doesn’t take long for the plan to go into action.
 The Pierce daughters finally return to Garfield High, but the day gets ruined for them when cops swarm the campus to turn Jefferson’s car and office inside out.
 Cayman’s white detective sidekick plants Green Light in Jefferson’s car and then suddenly “discovers” it shortly after; it’d be laughable if it wasn’t so similar to some real-life stories of interactions with the police.
 The students of Garfield certainly recognize Jefferson’s set-up for what it is.
 They don’t know about the superhero or government conspiracy angle; they just see white police dragging away another one of their fathers and community leaders.
 Like Jesus telling his disciples to put down the swords they drew in his defense, Jefferson spends his perp walk imploring students (including the superpowered Jennifer) to stay calm and protect themselves.
 Jennifer is still getting used to this whole superpower thing, but she knows what can happen to black people who disappear into the bowels of the security-police apparatus.
 She’s worried, but keeps her powers in check for now.

 Inspector Henderson can also tell something’s fishy when Cayman and his crew bring Jefferson to police headquarters.
 Henderson demands to see Cayman’s warrant, so they have a closed-door meeting to go over it.
 Neither of them believes the warrant is righteous for a second, but it appears the i’s have indeed been dotted and the t’s crossed, so there’s not a lot Henderson can do for now.
 He knows firsthand that Cayman is corrupt, having photographed him doing weird arms deals with ASA operatives, but he can’t prove it yet.
 He and Cayman exchange a few looks that clarify they each see the other as an enemy.
+(Recap continues on next page)

 The cops certainly do their best to make the arrest ordeal as humiliating as possible for Jefferson.
 Within the station, they constantly bump into walls, insist on cuffing him tightly, and give him a physical inspection in the most demeaning way possible.
 The way they go about it makes it seem like this is just standard procedure for them — which, of course, it is.